chan772/Wireless-operating-room/GUI/README.md

+The code is incomplete.
+The setup is for NetBeans application on how to add libraries and run the code.

 1. This file contains instructions on how to setup the GUI
 2. Firstly download and install Netbeans from this link https://netbeans.apache.org//
 3. Then create a project by following the instructions in the link below